charles-adedotun/Lilith-Shell/README.md

 # Skynet Terminal

-⚠️ **IMPORTANT SECURITY WARNING**: This MCP server grants AI assistants unrestricted ability to execute terminal commands on your system.
-Only use in controlled environments like VMs or development systems you can afford to rebuild.
+⚠️ **IMPORTANT SECURITY WARNING**: This MCP server grants AI assistants unrestricted ability to execute terminal commands on your system. **Only use in controlled environments like virtual machines (VMs) or development systems you can afford to rebuild.**

 ## About

-A Model Context Protocol (MCP) server that allows AI assistants to execute terminal commands.
-Named after the infamous AI from the Terminator series - a reminder to use with appropriate caution.
+An MCP server that empowers AI assistants to execute terminal commands on your system.
+Due to the unrestricted access this provides, it's crucial to use this software responsibly and be fully aware of the security risks involved.

 ## Features